pmeeny/CI-MS3-FootballMemories/README.md

 There is a overlap in terms of user stories for the two types of users and they are described below
 ### User Stories Potential or Existing Customer
 The user stories for the website user "regular user" (a potential or existing customer) are described as follows:
-- User Story 1.1: As an regular user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices
+- User Story 1.1: As a regular user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices
-- User Story 1.2: As an regular user the navigation item selected is highlighted
+- User Story 1.2: As a regular user the navigation item selected is highlighted
-- User Story 1.3: As an regular user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
+- User Story 1.3: As a regular user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
-- User Story 1.4: As an regular user, when logged out, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
+- User Story 1.4: As a regular user, when logged out, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
-- User Story 2.1: As an regular user I can view the footers social icons(twitter, facebook, instagram, pinterest, snapchat) and the relevant website opens in a new tab when clicked
+- User Story 2.1: As a regular user I can view the footers social icons(twitter, facebook, instagram, pinterest, snapchat) and the relevant website opens in a new tab when clicked
-- User Story 2.2: As an regular user I can view the websites terms and condition page by clicking on the link in the footer
+- User Story 2.2: As a regular user I can view the websites terms and condition page by clicking on the link in the footer
-- User Story 2.3: As an regular user I can view the websites privacy policy page by clicking on the link in the footer
+- User Story 2.3: As a regular user I can view the websites privacy policy page by clicking on the link in the footer
-- User Story 2.4: As an regular user I can signup to the football memories newsletter by entering my email and clicking SignUp.
+- User Story 2.4: As a regular user I can signup to the football memories newsletter by entering my email and clicking SignUp.
 The email address entered will recieve an email
-- User Story 3.1: As a regular user user I can view a hero image with login and register buttons on the home/landing page
+- User Story 3.1: As a regular user I can view a hero image with login and register buttons on the home/landing page
-- User Story 3.2: As a regular user user I can view the last three memories added on the website, with memory name, memory image and tournament
+- User Story 3.2: As a regular  user I can view the last three memories added on the website, with memory name, memory image and tournament
-- User Story 4.1: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country and I will be brouight to the my memories page.
+- User Story 4.1: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country and I will be brought to the memories page.
 All fields must be provided
 - User Story 4.2: As a regular user my username must be a minimum of 6 characters, and contain at least one lowercase letter, with no special characters
 - User Story 4.3: As a regular user my password must be a minimum of 6 characters and contain least one number, one lowercase and one uppercase letter, with no special characters
 - User Story 4.4: As a regular user my password must match my confirm password
-- User Story 4.5: As a regular user user I can login to my account by providing my username and password and clicking Login and I will be be navigated to the my memories page.
+- User Story 4.5: As a regular user user I can login to my account by providing my username and password and clicking Login and I will be be navigated to the memories page.
 A username and password must be provided.
 If the username and/or password entered is incorrectly a relevant message will be displayed
 - User Story 4.6: As a regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
 - User Story 4.7: As a regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
 - User Story 5.1: Add Memory - As a regular user user I can add a memory by selecting a tournament, uploading a memory image, entering a memory name, description, date and stadium.
 All fields are mandatory